xyldxal/xyldxal/README.md

-- 👋 Hello, I'm Marx!
-- 👀 I aspire to become a game developer.
-My passion is on RPG and adventure games.
-- 🌱 I’m currently studying for a Bachelor's degree in Computer Science in the University of the Philippines Manila!
-- 🩺 I am majoring in the field of Biomedical Informatics!
-- 💞️ I'll be looking forward in collaborating with fellow game designers and developers, as well as other software engineers.

 # 🎮 Hello, I'm Marx! 👋

 ---

 ## 🔥 **About Me**

-- 🌟 **Aspring game developer**.
+- 🌟 **Aspring game developer**!
 My passion is on RPG and adventure games.
-- 🌱 **Aspiring full stack developer**
+- 🌱 **Aspiring full-stack developer**.
+Nevertheless, computer science has always been a passion my whole life
-- 🎓 Pursuing a **Bachelor's degree in Computer Science** at the University of the Philippines Manila, major in 🩺 **Biomedical Informatics**
+- 🎓 Pursuing a **Bachelor's degree in Computer Science** at the University of the Philippines Manila
+- 🩺 Majoring in **Biomedical Informatics**

 ---

 ## 🚀 **What I’m Up To**

-- **Pokémon ROM Hack**: I'm developing a ROM hack that involves a region inspired by the Philippines.
+- **👾Pokémon ROM Hack**: I'm developing a ROM hack that involves a region inspired by the Philippines.
 - **Studying**: My curriculum courses, ROM scripting, Unity and Blender, and anything I can get my hands into.
 - 🤝 **Looking to collaborate** with fellow game designers and developers, and other software engineers